mahek320/DevOps-Scripts-and-Pipelines/README.md

 ---

-> A GitHub Actions-based CI pipeline for Java projects that enforces code quality, security scanning, formatting, and coverage reporting — all automated in a production-ready setup.
+> A GitHub Actions-based CI pipeline for Python projects that enforces code quality, security scanning, formatting, and coverage reporting — all automated in a production-ready setup.

 ## 🛠️ Features